-Starting January 1, 2016, millions of patients taking prescription drug insurance through CVS / caremark will no longer be covered by more than two dozen popular medications, including Viagra.
-The insurance provider said this week that it will drop 26 drugs from its formulary, or a list of covered drugs.
-Instead, he said patients could switch to cheaper alternatives.
+Starting January 1, 2016, millions of patients taking prescription drug insurance through CVS / Caremark will no longer include many popular medications, including Viagra.
+The insurance provider said this week that it would drop 26 drugs from its list of covered drugs.
+Instead, they told patients could switch to cheaper alternatives.

-“For those drugs being eliminated, equally effective products with lower overall costs remain available on the form,” CVS said in a statement provided to CBS News.
+“For all the drugs taken off the list, there are generic analogs with lower costs remaining available on the form,” CVS representative said in a statement to CBS News.

 There is currently no generic version of Viagra in the US market.
-(No matter what type of email solicitations or online ads you may have seen the offer to sell it).
-The manufacturer, Pfizer, has an exclusive patent on the drug.
+(No matter how many email solicitations or online ads you may have seen).
+The manufacturer Pfizer has an exclusive patent on the drug.

-Another drug for erectile dysfunction, Levitra, from GlaxoSmithKline, is also being removed from the CVS / caremark form, according to a list obtained by USA Today.
+According to the USA Today, another drug for erectile dysfunction, Levitra from GlaxoSmithKline, is also being removed from the CVS / Caremark form.

-However, a third option, Cialis, from Eli Lilly & Co., will continue to be covered.
-Patients have two choices of Cialis to choose from: a low dose pill for daily use or a higher dose that is taken only when needed.
+However, Cialis from Eli Lilly & Co will be covered.
+Patients have to choose between lower or higher doses of Cialis: low-dose pills for daily use or high-dose medicines that are taken only when needed.

-Although there are small differences between medications, WebMD says Viagra, Levitra and Cialis work in a very similar way, by increasing blood flow to allow an erection.
-The medications come with a similar list of side effects, including headache, upset stomach or heartburn, flushing, nasal congestion, changes in vision, or hearing loss.
+Although there are some differences between medications, WebMD says Viagra, Levitra, and Cialis all work in a very similar way by increasing blood flow to allow an erection.
+The medicines share a similar list of side effects such as headache, upset stomach or heartburn, hot flushes, nasal congestion, blurred vision, or hearing loss.
 Cialis can also cause back pain in some patients.

-CVS pharmacies will continue to charge Viagra for customers who are covered under different insurance plans or who pay for the out-of-pocket drug.
+CVS pharmacies will continue to charge customers for Viagra if they are covered under different insurance plans or who pay out-of-pocket.

-Its competitor Express Scripts, the largest pharmaceutical benefits administrator in the United States, plans to continue to cover Viagra and Cialis in 2016, but it does not cover Levitra.
+Its competitor Express Scripts, the most significant pharmaceutical administrator in the United States, continues to cover Viagra and Cialis in 2016, but it does not include Levitra.

-USA Today reports other drugs that CVS / caremark is falling off the form next year include Abilify (an antipsychotic); Amitiza (for irritable bowel disease); Cymbalta (for depression); Fosrenol (for kidney disease); And Diovan (for high blood pressure).
+USA Today reports CVS / Caremark take off other medications off the coverage list such as Abilify (an antidepressant); Amitiza (for irritable bowel disease); Cymbalta (an antidepressant); Fosrenol (for kidney disease); And Diovan (for high blood pressure).

-The company told CBS News that a full list of formulary changes for 2016 will be communicated to plan members, doctors and pharmacies this fall.
+The company told CBS News that the changes in the list would be communicated to plan members, doctors, and pharmacies later.